klevoya/docs/docs/examples/overview.md

 Note that there is _no need to manage any keys_ for the accounts, although [custom permissions](./permissions.md) can be configured to test the contract under the same permissions as in a production environment.

 _Once_ before any test is run, the created account's code is set to the contract template.
-It must have the same key as in the loaded config file.
+It must have the same key as specified in the loaded config file.
 The boilerplate also updates the account's `active` permission to include the [`eosio.code`](https://github.com/EOSIO/eos/issues/3013#issuecomment-388983168) permission - a requirement if the contract code sends actions or transactions itself.

 ```js